 Plenty of adverts shout about plans to ‘consolidate your debt’.
 Yet the simplest way to do this could be to take out a personal loan for the amount you need.

 This way, you have one repayment to meet each month, although check the interest rate is lower than you currently pay on any debt to make it worthwhile.
-Useful sites for comparing rates are Moneyfacts.co.uk and Moneysupermarket.com, which show there are the lowest rates of all-time on offer at just 3.7%.
+Useful sites for comparing rates are Moneyfacts.co.uk and MoneySuperMarket.com, which show there are low rates on offer at just 3.2%.

 Remember that if you choose at any stage to extend the term of a loan, you may reduce the monthly payments, but this will increase the overall cost in the long run.